 We aim to be inclusive for all children including those with medical needs.
-For safety reasons we prefer not to keep medicines in school but an exception will be for an inhaler for asthma.
+For safety reasons we prefer not to keep medicines in school but an exception will be for an inhaler for asthma or prescription medicines where these are required to be administered during school hours.
 Parents are welcome to come and give medicines to their own children at lunch time if they feel it is necessary.
 If this is not possible, some medicines can be administered by staff once a medicine form has been completed.
+All medicines should be handed directly to school office staff in person.